 Rating Description Advised ANSF units that have small, purpose-built advisor teams which are designed to mentor and coach units that have reached one of the top two Rating Definition Levels (RDLs): "Independent with Advisors" or "Effective with Advisors."
 These advisor teams also provide access to Coalition enablers, such as close air support, MEDEVAC, and joint fires.
 Partnered ANSF units that have an ongoing relationship with an ISAF combat unit.
-The partner unit responsible for the development of all ANSF in their area of operations (AO).
-The goal funits is to coach and mentor ANSF units until the ISAF combat unit can be replaced with advisor team.
-Autonomous ANSF units that are required but don't have partner or advisor teams that coach or mentor the This rating is not an indicator of a unit's ability to perform autonomously, but is primarily a function of the decreasing availability of ISAF partners and advisors in theatre.
+The partner units are responsible for the development of all ANSF in their area of operations (AO).
+The goal for partner units is to coach and mentor ANSF units until the ISAF combat unit can be replaced with an ISAF advisor team.
+Autonomous ANSF units that are required but don't have partner or advisor teams that coach or men This rating is not an indicator of a unit's ability to perform autonomously, but is primar function of the decreasing availability of ISAF partners and advisors in theatre.
 Fielded Not Covered Fielded units not required to be advised or partnered.